-First published Sunday Standard, September 24, 2017.
-Kindly reproduced here with permission from Standard Group
+First published Sunday Standard, November 26, 2017.
+Kindly reproduced here with permission from the Standard Group

 After a series of trips to Zimbabwe, Uganda and Sudan in 2005, I found myself wondering what happens to leaders who fail to effectively manage governance transitions.
 Last week’s events in Zimbabwe gave me my answer.
 It also offers a lesson for President elect Kenyatta as he approaches his second and last term.

 Political legitimacy is the life-blood of all political systems.
 No level of economic or military power, smoke or mirrors can keep a Government in power if it loses the will of its people.
 Robert and Grace Mugabe discovered this painful lesson this week.